xpirit-training/demo-features-issueops/README.md

 #### Repository Deletion: [repo-deletion.yml](.github/ISSUE_TEMPLATE/repo-deletion.yml)

-Simple issue form just collection the name of the repo which shall be deleted via [workflow](#handle-repository-deletion-handle-repo-deletionyml).
+Simple issue form taking the name of the repository as input which is supposed to be deleted via [workflow](#handle-repository-deletion-handle-repo-deletionyml).

 ## Workflows